Toyota: Buses

 The Toyota Coaster is a minibus introduced in 1969 that seats 17 passengers.
 The Coaster is widely used in Japan, Singapore, Hong Kong, and Australia, but also in the developing world for minibus operators in Africa, the Middle East, South Asia, the Caribbean, and South America to operate as public transportation.
 The Toyota HiAce is also sometimes used as a minibus.

+Toyota also released its first fuel-cell bus in Japan, The Toyota Sora was introduced in 2018.